In-depth: Climate Change and Environment

 Building national capacities to improve the quality of degraded land in Uzbekistan, especially in regions surrounding the Aral Sea, has been a key focus of our initiatives.
 Preserving and enhancing fragile ecosystems from desertification and land degradation, as well as integrated landscape management are among other important interventions.
 Other initiatives have worked to ensure the best use of limited water resources in the Zarafshan River Basin.

-One of the key national objectives is to promote the further deployment of renewable energy resources and energy efficiency across major sectors of the national economy.
-Initiatives to promote energy efficiency in public buildings in Uzbekistan, as well as to support the introduction of clean energy sources are also at the core of our operations in Uzbekistan.
+One of the key national objectives is to promote the further deployment of renewable energy resources and increase of energy efficiency across major sectors of the national economy.
+Initiatives to promote energy efficiency in public buildings in Uzbekistan, as well as to support the introduction of clean energy technologies (biogas units, PVs, solar water heaters) as well as Low-emission Development policies are also at the core of our operations in Uzbekistan.

 Uzbekistan’s natural environment contains unique and often endangered flora and fauna.
 UNDP has worked with Uzbekistan’s oil and gas industries to ensure that their work does not negatively influence vital regional wildlife.
 Efforts have also been made to protect biodiversity in Uzbekistan, through the support of the implementation of the Biological Diversity Strategic Plan in Uzbekistan from 2011 to 2020.
-Work is also being conducted to expand and strengthen the sustainability of Uzbekistan’s National Protected Area System.
+Initiatives have been implemented to expand and strengthen the sustainability of Uzbekistan’s National Protected Area System.
+Work is being conducted to sustainable use and management of natural resources in biodiverse mountains of Uzbekistan, Western Tian Shan and Pamyr Alay mountains.

 Uzbekistan is located in a highly-seismic region, and has experienced strong earthquakes in the past.
 Therefore, UNDP has worked to increase awareness of the population and relevant institutions of Uzbekistan’s regarding the skills and knowledge they need to cope with natural disasters.
 Essential linkages between climate change impacts and disaster risk reduction have been showcased in UNDP’s flagship programme in climate risk management.

-Based on the Government’s key development priorities and UNDP’s sound results, the Environment and Energy Unit will continue to promote the deployment of renewable energy sources and will lead participatory policy dialogue, piloting and advocacy works undertaken to boost the scale-up of energy efficiency initiatives across the country.
+Based on the Government’s key development priorities, UNDP will continue to promote the deployment of renewable energy sources and will lead participatory policy dialogue, piloting and advocacy works undertaken to boost the scale-up of energy efficiency initiatives across the country.
 This work will be undertaken jointly with the State Architecture and Construction Committee, the Ministry of Economy and other relevant national institutions and international donors.
 UNDP’s key role in the development of a national energy efficiency programme for expanding energy efficiency interventions has been well received by partners.

-Together with its major partners, including the State Committee for Nature Protection and the Centre for Hydrometeorological Services under the Cabinet of Ministers, UNDP will also continue to support biodiversity conservation (including emphasising of its bio-economic value), and climate change mitigation and adaptation, to help Uzbekistan meet its objectives under the key international environmental conventions it is part of.
-Work regarding the mainstreaming of environmental concerns into industrial processes and different sectors of the national economy will be extended.
+Together with its major partners, including the State Committee for Environmental Protection and the Centre for Hydrometeorological Services under the Cabinet of Ministers, UNDP will also continue to support biodiversity conservation (including emphasising of its bio-economic value), and climate change mitigation and adaptation, to help Uzbekistan meet its objectives under the key international environmental conventions it is party to..